Bristol Castle

-Bristol Castle was a Norman castle built for the defence of Bristol.
+Bristol Castle was a Norman castle established in the late 11th century on the north bank of the River Avon in Bristol.
 Remains can be seen today in Castle Park near the Broadmead Shopping Centre, including the sally port.

-Built during the reign of William the Conqueror, and later owned by Robert FitzHamon, it later became an important royal castle and happened to be the scene of several imprisonments and executions.
-Several fortifications and additions to the castle were made between the 12th–13th century under Robert of Gloucester and King Henry III.
-It was mostly neglected by the 16th century and torn down in 1656 under orders from Oliver Cromwell.
+Built during the reign of William the Conqueror, and later owned by Robert FitzHamon, it became an important royal castle and was the scene of several imprisonments and executions.
+The castle was modified and further fortified between the 12th and 13th centuries under Robert of Gloucester and King Henry III.
+By the 16th century it was mostly neglected; it was torn down in 1656 under orders from Oliver Cromwell.

-Site
+Location

-The castle was built on a strategic site on the eastern side of the walled town, between the River Avon on the south and the River Frome on the north, joined by a canal to form the castle moat on the east side, with weir on the north to compensate for differing water levels in the two rivers.
-As the town of Bristol was itself built in the angle of the junction of those two rivers, by the construction of the castle moat, the town and castle became completely surrounded by water and thus highly defensible.
+The castle was built on a strategic site on the eastern side of the walled town, between the River Avon on the south and the River Frome on the north, joined by a canal to form the castle moat on the east side, with a weir on the north to compensate for differing water levels in the two rivers.
+As the town of Bristol was itself built in the angle of the junction of those two rivers, the construction of the castle moat meant that the town and castle became completely surrounded by water and thus highly defensible.